 Under Column Name Match, provide the criteria to identify matching columns based on the column name.

-Note that a matching column must match the data type and the column name criteria.
+Note that a matching column must match both the data type and the column name criteria.

 When you provide a list of text matching conditions, a matching column must match all of the conditions.
 In other words, the conditions are joined by AND